zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

-## Module 4: Eclipse Ditto
+## 3. Eclipse Ditto

-Module 4 focuses on Eclipse Ditto, explaining its features and how the digital twin concept operates.
-Participants will learn about key concepts such as Things, Policies, and their interactions.
 Eclipse Ditto is an IoT backend solution that uses digital twins to create cloud-based virtual representations of real-world objects or devices.
 It serves as IoT middleware, facilitating communication between physical devices and external systems.
 Through APIs, Ditto enables seamless integration of data, allowing the exchange of information, modification, or retrieval of data.
-Participants will also engage in an experiment where they will launch Eclipse Ditto and explore its user interface.
+You will learn how to engage in an experiment where you will launch Eclipse Ditto and its user interface.

-### Task 6: Launching Eclipse Ditto
+### Task 5: Launching Eclipse Ditto
 1. Clone Repository
     - Open a terminal and enter the following commands.
         ```bash